-Sustainably sourced teak is extremely hard to get nowadays because of deforestation and illegal logging in Myanmar so since iroko is a common FSC certified tropical hardwood is makes a great substitute.
+Sustainably sourced teak is extremely hard to get nowadays because of deforestation and illegal logging in Myanmar, so since iroko is a common FSC certified tropical hardwood it makes a great substitute.
 It works beautifully to complement a mid-century or vintage Scandinavian look with its dense, flecked grain and warm honey tones.

 The golden tones of iroko soften the minimal style of our designs, giving them a warm, natural character.
 The colour varies from light summery gold to a deep, warm bronze, and will darken with age, taking on a rusty brown hue.
 It has a shine in the grain, giving it a slightly iridescent, light reflecting quality.

 CONDOR VINYL STORAGE

 The Condor design is a simple, minimal design for storing vinyl records, shown here on classic, mid-century or square frame legs.

 Designed to house a generous record collection (from 250-400 LPs depending on the size), the clean lines of this solid wood, vinyl storage cabinet offer an understated, minimalist storage solution for your space.
 The polished brass shown here on the hairpin legs is an optional finish we offer.
 The colour and shine complements the wood tones and adds just a touch of sophistication.

 Our Technic turntable stand design is also perfect as a multi-functional sideboard.
 It's shown here in a 140cm wide size in iroko, with minimal square grey steel legs.
 This is our most popular design, combining lots of record storage with an upper section that allows enough airflow for all but the most powerful amps.